Catholic (term)

 The term has been incorporated into the name of the largest Christian communion, the Roman Catholic Church.
-All of the three main branches of Christianity in the East – Eastern Orthodox Church, Oriental Orthodox Church and Church of the East – had always identified themselves as Catholic in accordance with apostolic traditions and the Nicene Creed.
-Lutherans, Reformed, Anglicans and Methodists also believe that their churches are "Catholic" in the sense that they too are in continuity with the original universal church founded by the Apostles.
+All of the three main branches of Christianity in the East – the Eastern Orthodox Church, the Oriental Orthodox Church and the Church of the East – had always identified themselves as Catholic in accordance with apostolic traditions and the Nicene Creed.
+Lutherans, Calvinists, Anglicans and Methodists also believe that their churches are "Catholic" in the sense that they too are in continuity with the original universal church founded by the Apostles.
 However, each church defines the scope of the "Catholic Church" differently.
 The Roman Catholic, Eastern Orthodox, Oriental Orthodox churches, and Church of the East, all maintain that their own denomination is identical with the original universal church, from which all other denominations broke away.

-An early definition for what is "catholic" was summarized in what is known as the Vincentian Canon in the 5th century Commonitory: "what has been believed everywhere, always, and by all."
+An early definition for what is "catholic" was summarized in what is known as the Vincentian Canon in the 5th century Commonitory: "what has been believed everywhere, always, and by all".
 Distinguishing beliefs of Catholicity, the beliefs of most Christians who call themselves "Catholic", include the episcopal polity, that bishops are considered the highest order of ministers within the Christian religion, as well as the Nicene Creed of AD 381.
 In particular, along with unity, sanctity, and apostolicity, catholicity is considered one of Four Marks of the Church, found in the line of the Nicene Creed: "I believe in one holy catholic and apostolic Church."
 Some denominations using other forms of church polity, however, still define themselves as catholic under an interpretation of apostolic succession which does not require bishops.

 During the medieval and modern times, additional distinctions arose regarding the use of the terms Western Catholic and Eastern Catholic.
 Before the East–West Schism of 1054, those terms had just the basic geographical meanings, since only one undivided Catholicity existed, uniting the Latin-speaking Christians of West and the Greek-speaking Christians of the East.
 After the Schism, terminology became much more complicated, resulting in the creation of parallel and conflicting terminological systems.